zeratai/rshell/README.md

 - seem to output only execute errors

 #Bugs
+The echo command outputs the quotes.

-No bugs currently found as tested.
-Readme updated when bugs are found.
+No other bugs currently found as tested.
+Readme updated when more bugs are found.